Silas B. Mason: Mason & Hanger

 Silas Boxley Mason II took over the leadership of Mason & Hanger with the death of Harry Hanger in 1925.
 Silas was the grandson of the company founder, Claiborne Rice Mason, and the son of its second president, Horatio Pleasants Mason.
 Silas Boxley Mason II's uncle, a younger brother of Horatio, was also named Silas Boxley Mason.

 Claiborne Mason had been born in Chesterfield County, Virginia in 1800 and founded the Mason Syndicate in 1827, when contracted to work on a section of what became the Chesapeake and Ohio Railway.
 In 1870, the company's name was changed to Mason & Hoge.
 Railroad work was its main construction business, including bridges and tunnels.
 Notable projects included the Rays Hill Tunnel and the Dingess Tunnel.

 Horatio took over the presidency after the death of Claiborne in 1885.
 Besides specializing in tunneling, notable construction projects included portions of the Chicago Drainage Canal.
-Harry Hanger took over the presidency after the death of Horatio on 1906.
+Harry Hanger took over the presidency after the death of Horatio in 1906.
 Notable construction projects included the Moodna Siphon Tunnel part of the Catskill Aqueduct, the Nelson Tunnel in Colorado, and portions of the Brooklyn subway.
 Key WWI contracts included the construction of Camp Zachary Taylor, the Port Newark Terminal, the Port Charleston Terminal, Gerstner Field, and the Old Hickory Powder Plant.

 In 1927, the company was awarded the contract for the compressed air tunneling of the twin Fulton Street tunnels.
 Parallel projects operated on both the Manhattan and the Brooklyn side of the East River.
 Construction was completed by the spring of 1931.
 Soon after, the company was awarded the Rutgers Street Tunnel project, which was completed in 1932.
 Then in 1937, the company started work on the first tube of the Lincoln Tunnel, completing it that year.
 The third tube was completed in 1957.
 In 1941, the company started work on the twin tubes for the Brooklyn-Battery tunnel, which was completed in 1947.